theflakes/reg_hunter/README.md

     If not run as an administrator some telemetry cannot be harvested.

-    Only logs that are matched by a hunt are printed out unless the --print or --explicite argument is used.
+    Only logs that are matched by a hunt are printed out unless the --print or --explicit argument is used.

     An error log with tag of 'HiddenKey' will be generated if any registry key that fails to open is identified as a maliciously hidden key.